decorator-factory/typing-tips/docs/faq/object-vs-any/index.md

 ## What is `object`?

 `object` is a base class for all classes in Python.
-Whatever you have &mdash; a strnig, a number, a function, a chess piece &mdash; it's an `object`.
+Whatever you have &mdash; a string, a number, a function, a chess piece &mdash; it's an `object`.
 If a function accepts an `object`, you can call it with any object.

 ```py